SIS Swiss International School

-The SIS Swiss International Schools are a group of 17 private day schools in Switzerland, Germany and Brazil offering continuous education from kindergarten through to college.
-As of 2020, more than 3,700 students are enrolled with the SIS.
+The SIS Swiss International Schools are a group of 19 private day schools in Switzerland, Germany, Brazil and Italy offering continuous education from kindergarten through to college.
+As of 2024, more than 5,000 students are enrolled with the SIS.

 SIS has been operating schools in Switzerland since 1999, in Germany since 2008, and in Brazil since 2011.
 It is a joint venture of Kalaidos Education Group (Switzerland) and Klett Group (Germany).